Updated: Feb 7

 Naturally, websites with low latency will lead to satisfied users.
 Here are tips you can use right away.
 You’ll make your online customers happy if you avoid those three antipatterns.

 1. No design for user experience Application design is often extremely functional oriented.
 Design specialists create a detailed description of the new features and focus more on the visual representation than non-functional aspects.
 Developers bring their preferred frameworks and create a rich browser-based application.
-Often nobody cares about design best practices.
+Typically nobody cares about design best practices.

 2. No testing for user experience At least one test case for each requirement will be documented and executed.
 As there are no non-functional requirements, nobody will verify performance, scalability, usability or throughput.
 In best cases, a penetration test will be performed.
 Once all tests have been executed, and the identified defects have been solved the new App will be installed at production.